sunlightlabs/sf-icons/CONTRIBUTING.md

 ## Icon Requests

 Requests for new icons are welcome.
 Take a moment to find out whether your request is appropiate for this set of icons.
-New icon requests should include the following:
+To put in a request for a new icon, open a new issue with the following:

+1. Title your new issue as <code>Icon Request: icon name</code>
-1. Description of the icon
+2. Describe the new icon
-2. Final name of the icon
+3. List a couple of use cases for the icon
+4. Label the issue as "New Icon"

 ## Creating Icons